mommermi/mommermi.github.io/_posts/2020-12-07-Characterization_of_Industrial_Smoke_Plumes_from_Remote_Sensing_Data.markdown

 description="Inference examples from our segmentation model.
 For different examples from our test sub-sample (columns), we show the RGB image (top row), a false color image (center row), and the footprint of the ground-truth labels (red areas) and predicted labels (green areas).
 In general, the segmentation model reliably identifies smoke plumes with few limitations." %}

+This work was presented at the [``Tackling Climate Change with Machine Learning'' Workshop at the NeurIPS 2020](https://www.climatechange.ai/papers/neurips2020/9) conference and the [2021 NVIDIA GTC](https://www.nvidia.com/en-us/gtc/) conference.
 We made the [code](https://github.com/HSG-AIML/IndustrialSmokePlumeDetection) and [data set](https://zenodo.org/record/4250706) from this work available online.
 The full workshop paper is available at [arXiv](https://arxiv.org/abs/2011.11344).